The Langdyke Countryside Trust established its first nature reserve at Swaddywell Pit in 2003.

 Day flying moths can be found here too, including the six-spot burnet.
 This tricking red and black moth is extremely poisonous, containing cyanide derivatives to deter birds.

 - Visitors are welcome to Swaddywell.
-But it is advisable to leave any cars parked outside the reserve because it is locked late afternoon and weekends.
 You are also invited to take part in the weekly work party.